 How to Apply: The application fee is $10 and is nonrefundable.
 Admitted students are charged a registration fee of $175.
 A limited amount of need-based financial assistance is available.
-Students interested in participating in the program should download and complete the application and teacher recommendation forms and return them together with the application fee postmarked by April 1, 2013.For questions or more information, please contact or .
+Students interested in participating in the program should complete the application, download the teacher recommendation form, and return the teacher recommendation (from a Science or Math teacher) together with the application fee postmarked by April 1, 2015.

 Video of H.O.T.
 Days 2014